VanillaPlusNet/website/input/server-info/commands.md

 /redeem: Redeems a Legend token.
 <strong>/vote: See all of the links to vote for the server.
 </strong>/tpa: Sends a teleport request to another player.
-/restart: See what time the server restarts.
 /afk: Marks you as away from keyboard.
 /votetotal: Shows the total number of votes you have.
-/store: View the server store ingame.
+/store: View the server store in-game.
 /team: Commands related to forming or managing a team.
 /tpaccept: Accepts a teleport request from another player.
 /2fa: Manages two-factor authentication settings for your account.